fielding-s/dc-bikeshare/README.md

-# Has the Coronavirus pandemic affected use of DC bike rentals?
+# How has the coronavirus pandemic impacted use of DC bike rentals?

 Just a quick trial with dc open bikeshare data: